zurwolf/git-spindle/_sources/bitbucket.txt

   Location: The Netherlands
   RSA key   ...N0nFw3oW5l (Dennis Kaarsemaker (git))

-.. describe:: git bb whois
+.. describe:: git bb whois <user>...

 If you want to see this information about other users, use :command:`git bb whois`::